YellowJacketLinux/LFS/tlive-lfs.md

     updmap-sys --setoption LW35 ADOBE

-Visually, almost no one can tell the difference between the free URW clones and the genuine Adobe fonts, but if you happen to have the genuine Adobe fonts you might as well use them for projects that call the Base35 postscript fonts.
+Visually, almost no one can tell the difference between the free URW++ clones and the genuine Adobe fonts, but if you happen to have the genuine Adobe fonts you might as well use them for projects that call the Base35 postscript fonts.